-The wcstod(), wcstof(), wcstold() functions return the converted double, float or long double value.
-If no conversion could be performed, these functions return 0.
-If the correct value is outside the range of representable values, these functions return +HUGE_VAL or -HUGE_VAL (according to the sign of the value), and set errno to ERANGE.
-If the correct value would cause underflow, these functions return 0 and set errno to ERANGE.
+The wcstod() function returns the converted double value.
+If no conversion could be performed, the wcstod() function returns 0.
+If the correct value is outside the range of representable values, the wcstod() function returns +HUGE_VAL or -HUGE_VAL (according to the sign of the value), and sets errno to ERANGE.
+If the correct value would cause underflow, the wcstod() function returns 0 and sets errno to ERANGE.
 If the string nptr points to is empty or does not have the expected form, no conversion is performed, and the value of nptr is stored in the object pointed to by endptr, provided that endptr is not a null pointer.

-The wcstod(), wcstold() functions do not fail if a character other than a digit follows an E or e that is read as an exponent.
+The wcstod() function does not fail if a character other than a digit follows an E or e that is read as an exponent.
 For example, 100elf is converted to the floating-point value 100.0.